VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 In the above table, the Sustain on CC 64 is listed.
 This CC is particularly important as when it's high, notes will continue to play as if the note off message never happened until it is let go.
 This is really fun to play with.

-If you're using a pino VST, there's at least a small chance that CC's 65-68 will work as intended to emulate the other pedals on a real piano as well.
+If you're using a piano VST, there's at least a small chance that CC's 65-68 will work as intended to emulate the other pedals on a real piano as well.

 Sometimes the sustain CC is used as a control that is assumed to be on a pedal and would only be wanted as a momentary action, such as a repeated striking of the note or enabling a very heavy effect.
 This is relatively common in music plugins that emulate other instruments.
 For example, in a guitar emulation, the sustain pedal may act as a palm mute switch instead.